Brighton Secondary College: Controversies

 In 2019, Principal Richard Minack sparked controversy after using racial slurs during a school assembly held in response to the Christchurch mosque attacks.
 Addressing the student body, Minack referenced offensive language in an attempt to highlight the history and impact of racism.
 He later clarified his intent, stating, “I hope you understand that I used it to call out and criticise racism and bigotry.”
 Despite his explanation, the incident drew criticism from students, parents, and education officials, with concerns raised about the appropriateness of using such language in a school setting.
 The Department of Education acknowledged the issue and advised the principal to use more appropriate language in future communications.

 Antisemitic bullying allegations

 Brighton Secondary College was the subject of a Federal Court case following allegations of antisemitic bullying spanning several years.
 In 2020, a former student alleged that after enrolling in 2013, he experienced repeated verbal and physical abuse, including antisemitic slurs, assaults, and threats involving a knife.
 He claimed that despite reporting the incidents multiple times, the school failed to take action.

 In 2022, five former students filed a lawsuit against the school, Principal Richard Minack, and two former teachers, alleging years of antisemitic bullying, discrimination, and negligence.
 The Federal Court found that the school had breached the Racial Discrimination Act and awarded $435,000 in damages.
 Following the ruling, Principal Richard Minack resigned in October 2023.
 Leisa Higgins served as acting principal during the transition.

+In 2024, due to a lack of appointment being made for Principal, Anne Stout from Port Melbourne Secondary College served as an executive interim principal before Peter Langham was appointed.